-Why not use our pension options calculator to see what you could do with your pension pot?
+Use our pension options calculator to see what you could do with your pension pot.

 If you plan to retire early, you should find out how this will reduce your pension and if you would lose any additional benefits your pension may have.

 The State Pension

 You may be entitled to receive a State Pension, provided by the Government, from your State Pension age.

 The State Pension age has been increasing.
 You can check what age you'll get your State Pension, and how much you could get at the Government's website.